 If you’re lucky you already work with people who have that star quality.
 Even so, you probably wouldn’t pass up the chance to meet a few more, share ideas and add them to your network of contacts and collaborators.
 If you’re just starting out or you’ve been stuck working on your own too long, then you’ll be hungry to meet creative partners who can help you take your work to the next level.
 But where can you find them?

 Well, if you’re reading this, then you’ve probably noticed there’s something interesting happening on the internet right now.
 Call it the Age of Conversation, the Relationship Renaissance, whatever you like.
-Basically, more cool dudes are hanging out together than have ever hung out together in the history of the universe.
-Which means there are more opportunities for you to meet and connect and work and party with said cool dudes than you probably know what to do with – yet.
+Basically, more creators are hanging out together than have ever hung out together in the history of the universe.
+Which means there are more opportunities for you to meet and connect and work and party with said creators than you probably know what to do with – yet.

 At the beginning of 2007 I was approached by the UK creative industries magazine Creative Review, to contribute to a feature about the web developers WeFail.
 The editor wanted my view on the psychological implications of the partnership, which was made up of two developers, one in the US and one in the UK, who had met via the internet.
 In four years of business they had only met in person three times and they made a point of never meeting their clients, as they thought meetings were a waste of time.
 This attitude, and the fact that they were just two guys working from home, hadn’t stopped them creating work for clients including Eminem, Dixie Chicks, Christian Aid and BBDO.
 At the time I thought it was an intriguing idea, but didn’t imagine I’d end up doing it myself.